Ososeomo/Ososeomo/README.md

-- 👋 Hi, I’m @Ososeomo or amarachi
+- 👋 Hi, I’m @Ososeomo or Favour
-- 👀 I’m interested in website development and UI/UX design
+- 👀 I’m interested in UI/UX design and Data analysis
-- 🌱 I’m currently learning and improving my knowledge on responsive website development and UI/UX design.
+- 🌱 I’m currently learning and improving my knowledge of Data analysis
-- 💞️ I’m looking to collaborate on more responsive website development and e-commerce website projects also on some design pojects where i can put my UI/UX skills to practice.
+- 💞️ I’m looking to collaborate and expand my knowledge and skillset on more data analytic projects
 - 📫 How to reach me via email-ososeomo@gmail.com.

 <!---